 I use a backpack from Quechua for under 50$ and it still works for more than 2 years traveling.
 I protect my MacBook with a cover from XiRRiX and use my Berlin Elance-oDesk Hipster Bag when going to coworking spaces.
 Securing our stuff on the road we use the 20l Pacsafe.
 You could lock it anywhere.

 What are the business & personal advantages to working remotely?

 Working remotely and living the Digital Nomad lifestyle as a couple is not common.
 That lifestyle brings us huge personal and business advantages: We could travel the world together while doing things that are sustainable and create value.

-We love to connect and help people and modeled that passion into the DNX conferences.
+We love to connect and help people and modeled that passion into the DNX Festival.
 We want to change lives and trigger people begin to live location independent.

 Our vision is, that more and more people live location independent and free.
 We believe that meeting other cultures makes us personally richer and helps to make the world a better place.